Women's Leadership Awards Luncheon

 • Sandra Montoya, Sandra Montoya Financial Solutions

-• Marlene Perez, San Antonio Pets Alive
+• Marlene Perez, San Antonio Pets Alive!

 • Addinelly “Addy” Moreno Soto, District 3, City Councilwoman Phyllis Viagran